iamtheblackunicorn/angeldustduke-genesis/README.markdown

       - 3.)
 Enjoy. :)

 ## Note :scroll:
-- *Angeldust Duke ARCHIVED :unicorn: :fire: :pill:* by Alexander Abraham :black_heart: a.k.a. *"The Black Unicorn" :unicorn:*
+- *Angeldust Duke Genesis :unicorn:* by Alexander Abraham :black_heart: a.k.a. *"The Black Unicorn" :unicorn:*
 - Licensed under the MIT license.